rh0vandir/dotfiles/README.md

 2. Add new dotfiles to the root directory
 3. Update the installation script to handle new files
 4. Modify the `PACKAGES` array in `install.sh` to add/remove dependencies
+5. Create `~/.bashrc.local` for personal customizations

 ## Backup and Restore

-The installation script automatically creates backups of existing files in the `backup/` directory.
+The installation script automatically creates backups of existing files in the `backup/` directory with timestamps.

 ## Requirements

 - **Ubuntu/Debian system** with apt package manager
 - **sudo privileges** for package installation
-- **Internet connection** for package downloads and Rust installation
+- **Internet connection** for package downloads

 ## Contributing